-You’ve just had a baby and your breast milk isn’t coming in fast enough.
+- you’ve just had a baby and your breast milk isn’t coming in fast enough,

-You’re pregnant and want to know how to prepare for breastfeeding before baby arrives.
+- you’re pregnant and want to know how to prepare for breastfeeding before baby arrives

-You’re a new mom who is struggling to produce enough milk for her baby.
+- you’re a new mom who is struggling to produce enough milk for her baby.

 Whatever brought you here, congrats on that sweet baby!

 Help!
 My breast milk isn’t coming in!

 I mean, I was starting to lose all hope.
 My milk didn’t come in until day FOUR.

-With my second baby, I had a repeat c-section and a little experience under my belt.
+With my second baby, I had a repeat C-section and a little experience under my belt.
 I was sure my milk would come in right away.

 With my first two babies, I ended up exclusively pumping for them, and this time I was determined to nurse my daughter.

-So I began researching, “how to make your breast milk come in sooner.”
+So I began researching “how to make your breast milk come in sooner.”

 And ya know what?
 All my research paid off!
 After my third baby was born by C-section, my milk came in at under 48 hours!

-7 Tips for How to Make Your Breast Milk Come In Faster
+7 Tips For How To Make Your Breast Milk Come In Faster

 Here are the exact steps I took to help my breast milk come in 24 hours sooner.

-1. Immediate skin to skin
+1. Immediate skin-to-skin

-He was totally on board with my birth preferences, and I was able to have skin-to-skin contact with her as soon as her cord was cut.
+He was totally on board with my birth preferences, and I was able to have skin-to-skin contact with my baby girl as soon as her cord was cut.

 I stayed skin-to-skin with her from the time she was born until about 20 minutes later when my husband wanted his turn to hold her.

 Regardless of whether you had immediate skin-to-skin immediately after the birth, spending time skin-to-skin now will help your breast milk come in and give your milk supply a boost.

 2. Nursing within the first hour of birth

 But I did latch her on the moment we got to the recovery room.
 She was latched on within the first hour of her birth.

 Breastfeeding and skin-to-skin within the first hour promotes the mother-child bond and also gives your chances of successful breastfeeding a boost.

 3. Breastfeeding basically 24/7

 I thought something was wrong and started to panic!
-(I also had her on a schedule and only fed her two-three hours.)
+(I also had her on a schedule and only fed her every two-three hours.)